Lucano17/ecommerce-template-1/README.md

 This is an E-COMMERCE project made by Lucas de la Fuente.
 I used the following technologies:
-TypeScript.js, Next.JS, Node.JS, PostgressSQL & Prisma.
+TypeScript.js, Next.JS, Node.JS, PostgresSQL & Prisma.

 ## Getting Started